• Skip to primary navigation

 That said, you shouldn't be overfertilizing the plant at any stage.

-Otherwise, it might cause more harm than any good to the plant.
+Otherwise, it might cause more harm than good to the plant.

 6. Observe The Plant For A Few Days

-The new gardeners have the tendency to expect quick results in their gardens.
+The new gardeners tend to expect quick results in their gardens.

 Instead, you should spend your time observing any possible signs of new growth and how the plant reacts to your care practices.